SilasBerger/microbit/README.md

 # Knowledge Base Microbit and Maqueen
-A central place for code snippets, ideas, learnings and experiments with Microbit and Maqueen.
+A central place for projects, ideas, learnings, code snippets, and experiments with Microbit and Maqueen.
 Unless stated otherwise, all projects are developed within the [Microbit Python editor](https://python.microbit.org/v/3/project).

 ## Featured Projects
 ### Maqueen RC Car